M. Peter McPherson: Other activities

-McPherson continues his strong commitment to agriculture and health in the developing world.
-He was a founding co-chair of the Partnership to Cut Hunger and Poverty in Africa.
+McPherson was a founding co-chair of the Partnership to Cut Hunger and Poverty in Africa.
 For 15 years McPherson was Chair of the HarvestPlus (H+)Project Advisory Board.
-H+ bread crops to fortify them with vitamin A, zinc, and Iron, and it continues it work with these crops.
+H+ breeds crops to fortify them with vitamin A, zinc, and Iron, and it continues it work with these crops.
 Now, McPherson is the Co-Chair of the Board of HarvestPlus Solutions, a parallel organization that helps distributes these seeds in the developing world.
-Some 330 million people are eating these crops.

 He is a former member of the Board of Trustees of the Gerald R. Ford Foundation.
 He was a member of the International Board of Advisors of Komatsu Company, a Japanese equipment manufacturer.
 He served on the board of Conservation International.
 McPherson is also a Member of the Board of Directors of Inter-American Dialogue and Chair of the Board’s Committee for Budget and Investments.
 Inter-American Dialogue.

 McPherson is a member of the Board of Visitors of Virginia State University, a HBCU and a 1890 land-grant university.
 McPherson is also Chair of the Board of Directors of the International Foundation for Electoral Systems (IFES), an organization that advises on election processes in foreign countries, largely developing countries.